-Matera, one of the oldest continually inhabited cities in the world, is a treasure rediscovered very late during
+Matera, one of the oldest continually inhabited cities in the world, is a treasure rediscovered very late during the

 The Surprise sun rise.